-Whilst visiting Malawi in the 1970s, Revd Derek Blundell saw the great need for pastor training in Africa.
+Whilst visiting Uganda in the 1970s, Revd Derek Blundell saw the great need for pastor training in Africa.
 Back in the UK, he set up the African Pastors’ Fund, placing theological literature in local African languages, bicycles and other tools in the hands of African pastors.

 Renamed African Pastors Fellowship, the charity was registered in 1981 and quickly built a committed supporter base, diversified its training and ministry portfolio, forged strong inter-denominational links and developed partnerships with church networks across East Africa.